bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 ### Discrete surface segmentations

-Discrete surface segmentations (sometimes called *parcellations*) of cortical structures MUST be stored as GIFTI label files, with extension `.label.gii`.
+Discrete surface segmentations (sometimes called *parcellations*) of cortical structures MUST be stored as GIFTI label files, with the extension `.label.gii`.
-For combined volume/surface spaces, discrete segmentations MUST be stored as CIFTI-2 dense label fles, with extension `.dlabel.nii`.
+For combined volume/surface spaces, discrete segmentations MUST be stored as CIFTI-2 dense label fles, with the extension `.dlabel.nii`.

 Template: